-Overview: Needham's AA Division offers an Instructional program for 9 and 10 year old players with a lightly competitive aspect.
+Overview: Needham's AA Division offers an Instructional program for primarily 9 and 10 year old players with a lightly competitive aspect.
 Games are played on a 60 ft diamond.
 The full season is player-pitch, with umpires and called balls/strikes.
 While playoffs are held at the end of the season, all teams qualify and playoffs are in a "pool-play" format to provide maximum games to all teams.
 Volunteer coaches are welcome to enroll.

 Director: John Keene

 Whenever there is a conflict between the Rule Book and Home Rules (as outlined below), the Home Rules prevail.